 Arrows are simple and elegant, striking, and can be assigned all sorts of meanings.
 Or they could just be a nod to your archery hobby.
 Maybe you enjoy bow hunting and want to express your love of the sport.

 Whatever your motive, arrow tattoos are a simple design that has tons of possibilities.
-They can fit anywhere you like and be small or large as you please.
+They can fit anywhere you like and be as small or large as you please.
 Whether they integrate with another tattoo or stand-alone, an arrow tattoo is sure to stand out.

 Snakes are one of the coolest animals on earth, so it’s no surprise that they’re a classic tattoo idea.
 They can fit almost anywhere on the body with ease, which gives them broad appeal.